shenweichen/DeepCTR/docs/source/Model_Methods.md

 **Returns**

-Numpy array(s) of predictions.
+- Numpy array(s) of predictions.

 **Raises**

-ValueError: In case the generator yields data in an invalid format.
+- **ValueError**: In case the generator yields data in an invalid format.

 ## get_layer
 ```python